Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 What should I do when pruning (cutting limbs from a standing tree)?

-• Keep both hands on the saw, both feet on the ground and maintain balance at all times.
+• Keep both hands on the saw, and both feet on the ground and maintain balance at all times.

 • Work at shoulder height or below.